ndcn/omicser/GOVERNENCE_draft.md

 4. Fork the project repository and prepare your proposed contribution.
 5. Submit a pull request.

-NOTE: All contributors are implicitly sharing open license to the code submitted
+NOTE: All contributors are implicitly sharing open license to the code submitted.
+See also our [CONTRIBUTION document](https://github.com/ndcn/omicser/CONTRIBUTION.md)

 ## Governance